 Since no water is needed to produce separation, climatic conditions will not affect efficient operation.

-Using Apache's proprietary dry and chemical free extraction method considerably reduces the recovery costs, by eliminating the use of water, pipes and/or flumes, which are an enormous expensive and are subject to very strict regulation by the EPA and other state and federal agencies.
+Using a proprietary dry and chemical free extraction method considerably reduces the recovery costs, by eliminating the use of water, pipes and/or flumes, which are an enormous expensive and are subject to very strict regulation by the EPA and other state and federal agencies.

 This significantly changes the mine tailing paradigm because it is non-polluting and eliminates the oversight of regulatory agencies.
 Further, conventional recovery methods recovery only approximately 12% of the 29 different types of gold.
 Apache's proprietary system recovers upwards of 85% of the gold because much of the gold is trapped in various forms which were previously unrecoverable, e.g., gold trapped in quartz, previously unrecoverable due to the inability to separate.